epigen/CellWhisperer/README.md

 1. Go to `src/llava`
 2. Run `snakemake`

-Note: the pipelines includes code to generate the datasets.
+Note 1: The pipelines includes code to generate the datasets.
 Since this takes a considerable amount of time and computational resources, we recommend downloading our provided data set. (automatically done by the main pipeline in `src`).
+Note 2: You might be requested to login to huggingface to be able to download the Mistral-7B model.
+Simply follow the instructions printed in the command line.
+The `huggingface-cli` tool is installed in the `cellwhisperer` environment.

 ## Folder structure